ncolvin-dev/ncolvin-dev/README.md

 ###

-<p align="center">I'm an IT student passionate about developing software applications to solve real-world problems and help others.</p>
+<p align="center">I'm an IT student passionate about developing software applications to solve real-world problems.</p>

 ###